-This approach can bring out two major benefits that every software startup might need which are reducing costs and launching faster.
+This approach can bring out two major benefits that every software/tech startup might need which are reducing costs and launching faster.
 There will be other pros and cons waiting ahead depending on which outsourcing strategy the company uses, such as freelancers, or full-process outsourcing.
 In Step 2, the other benefits and bottlenecks of this approach will be discussed in more detail.

 To perform tasks with companies can combine the two models above into one

 A hybrid approach

 You may hire an in-house CTO and key tech specialists and reinforce them with outsourced software developers to perform the tasks with lower impact or tasks that require specific knowledge.

 Deciding on The Hiring Options

 If a new startup decides on using the outsourcing model, the executives should carefully consider the following options below in order to pick the most appropriate one for their firm.